euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 - A far more modular and easily extensible architecture.
 - More flexible plotting capabilties.
 - Signficantly faster; the Excel/VBA post-processor could take **X** hours to complete which was inconvenient.
-- A Linux platform; this would allow post-processing to be carried out on the analysis server to streamline the workflow and allow access to more powerful hardware.
+- Possibility of moving to a Linux platform later, although starting initial development on Windows; this would allow post-processing to be carried out on a future Linux analysis server to streamline the workflow and allow access to more powerful hardware.

 A complete re-write was considered with some trepidation as it was clear that this would be a major undertaking.
 A more palatable first step would have been refactoring the existing code.
 However futher investigation convinced us that this would not progress a significant distance towards the above goals as the Excel/VBA platform was simply too limiting.